ncsa/Delta_doc/docs/source/user_guide/prog_env.rst

 .. note::
    The Delta Open OnDemand (OOD) portal provides an easy method to use VS Code in a web browser.
    Go to the :ref:`OOD Code Server (VS Code) interactive app <ood-code-server>` page for instructions on how to start an OOD VS Code session.

+The following pages provide step-by-step instructions on how to use VS Code, in different configurations, on Delta.

 .. toctree::
    :maxdepth: 2